arch-r45/strataDB/README.md

 > Example of inconsistent results of the same exact program

 In the above terminal output, this is me running my main.test.c output file, testfile in consecutive iterations and yielding appearingly random results.
 The tests will pass at 100% and then only at 80% rate, meaning some programs inside my test cases experienced deviations in their results on different iterations.
 There was no recompiling of the program, these were simply output files being run consecutively.
 In shared memory concurrency, these inconsistencies are caused by race conditions.
-Because two threads can manipulate the same variable, if they both arrive at a shared variable at the same time, it becomes dependent on the CPU scheduler of the Operating System to decide which low level assembly instructions to execute first.[]  Because the CPU scheduler is complex and below the level of abstraction of the individual programmer, it is pretty intractable to understand how exactly it's going to execute at a specific point of time, because its managing numerous other processes.
+Because two threads can manipulate the same variable, if they both arrive at a shared variable at the same time, it becomes dependent on the CPU scheduler of the Operating System to decide which low level assembly instructions to execute first.[7]
+Because the CPU scheduler is complex and below the level of abstraction of the individual programmer, it is almost intractable to understand how exactly it's going to execute at a specific point of time, because its managing numerous other processes.

 I was running into problems trying to figure out why I was getting inconsistent results.
 This was arising from race conditions on some variables inside my set() call.
 I would get the file index at the start of my call from my directory buffer and write the key and value to disk.
 However, once the write was successful, I would then add the byte size and offset in the files hashmap for the respective key.
-However, if the compaction thread's low level execution was intertwined with my set() call at this point, and the compaction call changes the file index in between writing the metadata to disk and setting to the hashmap, we would end up setting the file index and offset to the wrong hashmap(the next files hashmap).
+However, if the compaction thread's low level execution was intertwined with my set() call at this point, and the compaction call changes the file index in between writing the metadata to disk and adding the key to the hashmap, we would end up setting the file index and offset to the wrong hashmap(the next files hashmap).
 If we then called get() in our tests on that key, we would have mismatched keys and return the error that is in the picture above.
 In some cases, this would produce the wrong result, and in some cases it wouldn’t, which is why it seems to be non-deterministic.
-The computer though is behaving exactly according to how its instructed, however from the developers perspective, its acting random, but its closely following the complicated code of the operating system.
+The computer is behaving exactly according to how its instructed, however from the developers perspective, its acting random, just the operating system and firmware of the computer is out of view from the programmer.

 In order to solve this problem, I implemented mutex locks which prevent other threads from manipulating variables when locks are set.
-This is expensive as it makes other threads stall which effectively reduces the degree of multiprogramming as one less thread can make progress.
+This is expensive as it makes other threads stall.
+This stalling effectively reduces the degree of multiprogramming in a system as one less thread can make progress.
 However, locks are essential for guaranteeing correctness.
-Mutex locks can lead to problems like deadlock, where multiple threads are waiting for a resource to consume that only the other thread can release.
+Mutex locks can lead to problems like deadlock, where multiple threads are waiting for a thread to finish consuming a resource that only the another thread can release.
 I never ran into deadlock problems with my application.
 This is because deadlock can never occur if the hold and wait condition never happens.
 I made sure to not allow a thread that was trying to request a resource, to hold onto another resource.

 ## Future Improvements and Summary

-I originally set out to implement the unique functionality of Bitcask with the Get() and Set() and compaction() calls.
+I originally set out to implement the unique functionality of Bitcask with the Get(), Set() and compaction() calls.
 I also added the buffer pool manager that Bitcask neglected to add but many other data systems employ and used all my own data structure implementations.
 These are by no means bug free and optimal, and I will want to continue to make changes to some of my existing functionality to make it better.
 I also set out to replicate Bitcask’s performance metrics, but I have not rigidly benchmarked everything.
 I was able to achieve 15,000 writes in just over a second but the testing could have been performed better and definitely had some limitations.
-So my existing functionality could be improved, but at the same time I am doing this to learn, first and foremost,  and there are some other areas from other papers and textbooks that pique my interest and I want to look to add, even if this implementation isn’t perfect.
+So my existing functionality could be improved, but at the same time I am doing this to learn, first and foremost,  and there are some other areas from other papers and textbooks that pique my interest that I want to look to add, even if the current functionality isn't 100% optimal.

-There are other areas that are not unique to Bitcask, but other systems have unique ways of implementing them.
+There are numerous other areas in Database Development that are not unique to Bitcask and other systems have unique ways of implementing them.
 I wish to explore these other areas in the future and connect those components to this implementation.
 One database I am particularly interested in reimplementing parts of is Yellowbrick.
 [17]  They do really interesting engineering work by bypassing different areas of the operating system, and reimplementing their own mini unikernel.
 I outline some of the cool engineering work they do below as well as some other areas that I want to explore on top of this project.

-* tcp/ip networking
+* TCP/IP, UDP/IP -> networking
-  * Aiming to introduce my own TCP/IP network protocol for communication with my process.
-Yellowbrick uses kernel bypass here and grabs raw packets from the hardware and reimplements their own networking stack which would be cool to explore
+  * Aiming to introduce my own TCP/IP and UDP/IP network protocol for communication with my database process.
+Yellowbrick uses kernel bypass here by grabbing raw packets from the hardware and reimplements their own networking stack which seems very cool to explore.
+Quant Trading firms are also known to employ these tactics.

 * Parser-> Lexical Analyzer (Mini Compiler)
-  * Want to implement the parser and LA from scratch in c, this would revolve around simulating an NFA inside a DFA and writing my own mini compiler(without anything past intermediate code gen)
+  * Want to implement the parser and LA from scratch in c, this would revolve around simulating an NFA inside a DFA and writing my own mini compiler(without anything past the intermediate code gen step)

 * LSM Tree Extension(Red Black Tree Index)
   * Fork this in to an LSM Tree implementation with a red black tree index structure
     * Then extend the compiler to write a query optimizer that can take existing queries and execute the one with the lowest costs.
 LSM Trees can perform range queries so this will give me more to optimize

-* Make it Distributed
+* Add Distributed Functionality
-  * I do not mean connect this to AWS, but make it evenly distributed across different running processes and ports to get a better working understanding on Distributed Systems
+  * I do not mean connect this to AWS, but make it evenly distributed across different running processes and ports to get a better working understanding on Distributed Systems.
+Partitioning data across multiple nodes in a network is mandatory in today's world of cloud computing.

 * Improve my hashmap implementations
   * I implemented all my hash maps in c, and because the hash maps were never getting seriously large, optimizing them did not matter.
 With query optimization, it becomes vital to have ultra high performing hash maps so I want to explore optimizing them.

 * Memory Allocator
   * Yellowbrick does not call malloc() after they boot up, all memory is allocated in user space from the already allocated chunk of memory.
-This is what the operating system performs for the user and can offer some great performance measurements according to Yellowbrick[17]
+So they are further reimplemting different aspects of the operating system and they say this leads to positive performance measurements[17].

 * Add FPGA/Hardware Accelerators
   * An interesting paper uses FPGA's to speed up the compaction for LSM Trees [18], Writing a hardware driver that connected to the database would be something I am dying to explore.

+* Build a Geo-Spatial Indexing technique
+  * Uber engineering has an interesting paper on their h3 structure they open sourced for more efficent geo-spatial indexing.
+Would be cool to recreate.

+## Bibliography

+[1]: Crotty, A. et al. “What Goes Around: Reproducibility, Reproducibility!”
+SIGMOD Record, 2024.
+Accessed August 2024. https://db.cs.cmu.edu/papers/2024/whatgoesaround-sigmodrec2024.pdf.

+[2]: Kleppmann, M. Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems.
+O'Reilly Media, 2017.
+Accessed August 2024. https://dataintensive.net/.

+[3]: Silberschatz, A., Korth, H. F., & Sudarshan, S. Database System Concepts, 7th Edition.
+McGraw-Hill, 2019. https://db-book.com/.

+[4]: “Riak: An Introduction to Bitcask.”
+Basho Technologies, 2010. https://riak.com/assets/bitcask-intro.pdf.

+[5]: Crotty, A., Leis, V., & Pavlo, A. “Are You Sure You Want to Use MMAP in Your Database Management System?”
+Proceedings of the 2022 ACM SIGMOD International Conference on Management of Data.
+Accessed August 2024. https://db.cs.cmu.edu/papers/2022/cidr2022-p13-crotty.pdf.

+[6]: Kerrisk, M. The Linux Programming Interface: A Linux and UNIX System Programming Handbook.
+No Starch Press, 2010. https://man7.org/tlpi/.

+[7]: Silberschatz, A., Galvin, P. B., & Gagne, G. Operating System Concepts, 10th Edition.
+Wiley, 2018. https://os-book.com/OS10/index.html.

+[8]: Cormen, T. H., Leiserson, C. E., Rivest, R. L., & Stein, C. Introduction to Algorithms, 4th Edition.
+MIT Press, 2022. https://mitpress.mit.edu/9780262046305/introduction-to-algorithms/.

+[9]: Athanassoulis, M., Kester, M. S., Maas, L. M., Stoica, R., Idreos, S., Ailamaki, A., & Callaghan, M. “Designing Access Methods: The RUM Conjecture.”
+Proceedings of the 2016 International Conference on Extending Database Technology (EDBT). https://openproceedings.org/2016/conf/edbt/paper-12.pdf.

+[10]: “Stack Overflow Developer Survey 2024: Databases.”
+Stack Overflow.
+Accessed August 2024. https://survey.stackoverflow.co/2024/technology#1-databases.

+[11]: Dean, J., & Ghemawat, S. “LevelDB: A Fast Persistent Key-Value Store.”
+Google Open Source Blog, 2011. https://opensource.googleblog.com/2011/07/leveldb-fast-persistent-key-value-store.html.

+[12]: Borthakur, D. “Under the Hood: Building and Open-Sourcing RocksDB.”
+Facebook Engineering Blog, November 21, 2013. https://engineering.fb.com/2013/11/21/core-infra/under-the-hood-building-and-open-sourcing-rocksdb/.

+[13]: Hong Kong Exchanges and Clearing Limited.
+“Securities Statistics Archive: Trading Value, Volume, and Number of Deals (Main Board).”
+Accessed August 2024. https://www.hkex.com.hk/Market-Data/Statistics/Consolidated-Reports/Securities-Statistics-Archive/Trading_Value_Volume_And_Number_Of_Deals?sc_lang=en#select1=0&selection=2020-2024-(up-to-the-end-of-previous-month).

+[14]: Fitzpatrick, B. “Distributed Caching with Memcached Software.”
+Linux Journal, August 1, 2004. https://www.linuxjournal.com/article/7451.

+[15]: Lee, E. A. “The Problem with Threads.”
+EECS Department, University of California, Berkeley, Technical Report No. UCB/EECS-2006-1, January 2006. https://www2.eecs.berkeley.edu/Pubs/TechRpts/2006/EECS-2006-1.pdf.

+[16]: Deutsch, D. The Beginning of Infinity: Explanations That Transform the World.
+Penguin Books, 2011. https://www.thebeginningofinfinity.com/.

+[17]: Cusack, M. et al. “Yellowbrick Data Warehouse: A Hybrid Cloud Solution for High-Performance Analytics.”
+CMU Database Group, 2024. https://15721.courses.cs.cmu.edu/spring2024/papers/21-yellowbrick/p2-cusack.pdf.

+[18]: Sun, X., Yu, J., Zhou, Z., & Xue, C. J. “FPGA-based Compaction Engine for Accelerating LSM-tree Key-Value Stores.”
+2020 IEEE 36th International Conference on Data Engineering (ICDE). https://conferences.computer.org/icde/2020/pdfs/ICDE2020-5acyuqhpJ6L9P042wmjY1p/290300b261/290300b261.pdf.